norbiboy1/Portfolio-setup-and-mobile-version-skeleton/README.md

 If you want to run this project on your local environment, you can use this [Portfolio](https://norbiboy1.github.io/Portfolio-setup-and-mobile-version-skeleton/main)

 ## Built With
-Major languages: HTML5 & CSS3
+Major languages: HTML5 & CSS3.

-Technologies used: Flexbox
+Technologies used: Flexbox.

 ## Getting Started
 To get a local copy up and running follow these simple example steps. [ssh] or [https] (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)